djannot/ecs-p3/apis/apis.md

 You'll use the ECSUI web application to discover the different features.

-[ECSUI](https://github.com/djannot/ecsui) is a web application developped in Golang and leveraging AngularJS.
+[ECSUI](https://github.com/djannot/ecsui) is a web application developed in Golang and leveraging AngularJS.

 The goals of ECSUI are to:

-- demonstrate some nice S3 features (versioning, lifecycle policy, …) and several unique ECS capabilities using either S3 or Swift (byte range, retentions, metadata search, …)
+- demonstrate S3 features (versioning, lifecycle policy, …) and several unique ECS capabilities using either S3 or Swift (byte range, retentions, metadata search, …)
 - simplify the usage of several REST APIs (S3, Swift, Atmos, ECS)
 - provide a simple UI for the ECS metadata search features